 If you wish to raise a complaint on how we have handled your personal information, please contact us so that we may investigate the matter.
 If you are not satisfied with our response or believe we are not processing your personal information in accordance with the law you can complain the Information Commissioner’s Office (ICO).

-if you wish to talk to us about anything in the policy or the information we hold about you please contact us:
+If you wish to talk to us about anything in the policy or the information we hold about you please contact us:

 By email:

-This document was last updated: July 2021
+This document was last updated: February 2024